szpak/CDeliveryBoy/README.md

 ## Quick start

 To be precisely defined.
-In the meantime please take a look at the [Dummy CD project](https://github.com/szpak/dummy-cd-project/tree/cdeliveryBoy)
+In the meantime please take a look at the [Dummy CD project](https://github.com/szpak/dummy-cd-project/tree/cDeliveryBoy)
-(a cDeliveryBoy branch) with sample (working) configuration.
+(a cDeliveryBoy branch) with sample (working) configuration or CDeliveryBoy project itself.

 ## Features